Which IaaS to choose for Cloud Native applications?

 What does Cloud Native mean?

-In this article it is not my intention to delve into the world of Cloud Native applications in its entirety, but to highlight what may be behind it.
-This is why I think it is important, in a nutshell, to define the term Cloud Native as the approach to software development that, through cloud computing resources, creates and runs scalable applications in modern and dynamic environments such as Public, Private or Hybrid Clouds.
+Cloud Native refers to the approach to software development that, through cloud computing resources, creates and runs scalable applications in modern and dynamic environments such as Public, Private or Hybrid Clouds.

-This method, supporting the development process thanks to microservices, allows companies to change resources quickly and frequently, functionality and much more from the applications themselves.
-All without affecting the provision of the service, on the contrary, improving its efficiency and ensuring availability and resiliency of the service itself.
+This method, supporting the development process thanks to microservices, allows companies to change resources, functionality quickly and frequently and much more from the applications themselves.
+All without affecting the provision of the service, on the contrary, improving efficiency and ensuring availability and resilience of the service itself.

 Magnifying glass: Cloud Native